-Standardized Rice Bran Extract (BioBran/MGN-3)
+Standardized rice bran extract (BioBran/MGN-3)

-The immunomodulatory drug used in the combinative treatment of the presented patient is BioBran/MGN-3 which is manufactured and supplied by Daiwa Pharmaceutical Co, Ltd, Tokyo, Japan.
-BioBran/MGN-3 is composed of denaturated hemicellulose, which is obtained from rice bran hemicellulose reacting with multiple carbohydrate-hydrolyzing enzymes from shiitake mushrooms.
+The immunomodulatory drug used in the combinative treatment of the presented patients is BioBran/MGN-3 which is manufactured and supplied by Daiwa Pharmaceutical Co, Ltd, Tokyo, Japan.
+BioBran/ MGN-3 is composed of denaturated hemicellulose, which is obtained by rice bran hemicellulose reacting with multiple carbohydratehydrolyzing enzyme from shiitake mushrooms.
 BioBran/MGN-3 is standardized for its main chemical component: arabinoxylan with a xylose (in its main chain) and with an arabinose polymer (in its side chain).
 To the presented patient BioBran/MGN-3 was given orally in doses of 45mg/kg at first daily and four months later three times a week.